 Advertising content must also be clearly marked for influencers.

-The Medienanstalten's guide - Tips for offerings on YouTube, Instagram and Co. contains assistance on the labeling requirements foradvertising in social media offerings (such as Instagram, Twitter, Facebook, YouTube, TikTok, Twitch, etc.) and other online media such as blogs and podcasts.
+The Medienanstalten's guide - Tips for offerings on YouTube, Instagram and Co. contains assistance on the labeling requirements foradvertising in social media offerings and other online media such as blogs and podcasts.
 The guide is also suitable for learning which rules apply to advertising in social media and how to recognize labeled advertising content.

-Especially for children and young people, recommendations from their favorite influencers provide a certain orientation.
+For children and young people in particular, recommendations from their favorite influencers provide a certain amount of guidance.
 This was also shown in a survey conducted by klicksafe as part of Safer Internet Day 2020.
-Just under a third of respondents aged 13 to 20 said that social media influence the formation of opinions.
+Just under a third of respondents aged 13 to 20 said that social media influence the formation of their opinions.
 Around one fifth even said that they were explicitly guided in their opinion formation by influencers.

 Tips for guardians

-Children and young people need support at school and at home so that they can learn to correctly assess the goals and actions of influencers and influencer marketing.
-They also need help in filtering information and evaluating its relevance and truthfulness.
-Conversations and an honest interest in the lives of young people - both at home and at school - are a good place to start.
-In the classroom, it is important to take up these topics and offer projects to teach children and young people reflection and critical assessment.
+Children and young people need support at school and at home.
+This is the only way they can learn to correctly assess the goals and actions of influencers and influencer marketing.
+They also need help in filtering information and evaluating it for relevance and truth.
+Conversations and an honest interest in the young people's lives are a good way to start.
+In the classroom, it is important to address these issues and offer projects to teach children and young people about reflection and critical assessment.

-1. Stay in touch with your children about the currently popular influencers.
-For example, have your child introduce you to their three favorite influencers.
+1. Keep up the conversation with your children about the currently popular influencers.
+For example, have your child introduce you to their three favorite influencers .
 To get an overview yourself, you can watch the klicksafe video series "#ParentsInformed" on the topic of influencers.
 Our information brochures "What does my child actually do on ..." also provide an overview of the YouTube, TikTok and Twitch platforms.

 2. Make children & aware of problematic tendencies among influencers.
 This will enable them to classify their idols in a competent and informed manner.

-3. Promote background knowledge, for example, by informing your child about the actual everyday life and working methods of influencers.
+3. Promote background knowledge, for example, by learning with your child about the actual everyday life and working methods of influencers .
 With the infographic "How do YouTube stars earn money?" you can clearly explain what sources of income there are.
 The "YouTube Family Checklist" also offers many opportunities to start a conversation together.

 For educational practice, the material Kosmos YouTube offers an ideal basis for talking to young people about their idols on the Internet.